jethrorlee731/movie_filters/README.md

 and functions.
 5) Check that one of the latest versions of Python (3.8.9 or newer) is installed on your computer.
-a) Run the command “Python” in the terminal to determine if it is installed.
+  - Run the command “Python” in the terminal to determine if it is installed.
   If it is not installed, install it.
 6) Open PyCharm.
 This is the IDE that will be used to run the application.
-  a) Link to download PyCharm:
+  - Link to download PyCharm:
   https://www.jetbrains.com/pycharm/download/#section=mac
 7) Create a new project or open an existing project in PyCharm.
 8) In the top toolbar, click “PyCharm”, then “Preferences”.
 This should open a